Frequently Asked Questions – Khalsa Montessori Elementary School

 Are there tuition or enrollment fees paid for charter school enrollment?

 No, there are no tuition or enrollment fees.
 The school is paid by the state per child according to the students’ attendance.
-KMES does have an activity fee for character education programs that develop respect, responsibility, compassion, attentiveness, truthfulness, respect, diligence, sincerity, and virtue.
-For more info about activity fee, please visit website our website at www.khalsamontessori.org/charter-faqs.
-Lower income families may qualify for a discount according to the annual Income Eligibility Guidelines.
+KMES does encourage all students to participate on field trips and there is a fee involved.
+This fee is based on the program level and increases for the Upper Elementary and Middle School program where overnight field trips are introduced and are an integral part of the development of these age groups.
+Lower income families may qualify for a discount according to the annual Income Eligibility Guidelines and communication to the school of financial hardship.
 For charter Kindergarten students, the Khalsa Montessori Primary School offers a morning half-day program for which private school tuition fees are charged.
 This supplements the half-day charter program paid by the state.

 When is a child eligible for the charter school?